openforis/sepal-doc/docs/source/modules/inventories.rst

 Inventories
 ===========

-Modules gathered under the Inventories tag include:
+Modules with the Inventories tag include:

 .. toctree::
     :maxdepth: 1